 WMSImageLayer.
-If you use those components, the LuciadRIA map will send a request to the WMS server each time you pan or zoom the map.
+If you use those components, the LuciadRIA map sends a request to the WMS server each time you pan or zoom the map.

 The advantage of this approach is that it yields the best visualization fidelity.
-The WMS server will generate an image that
+The WMS server generates an image that corresponds

-corresponds exactly to the scale level of the map, given the size (width and height in pixels) of your map and the
+exactly to the scale level of the map, given the width and height of your map and the

 mapBounds that you want to see.

-The disadvantage is reduced performance: the WMS image displayed before you navigated the map is discarded because it can no longer be used.
-Depending on the speed at which the WMS server can render images, you may have to wait a significant amount of time before the map is updated.
+The disadvantage is reduced performance: LuciadRIA discards the WMS image displayed before you navigated the map because it can no longer use it.
+Depending on the speed at which the WMS server can render images, you may have to wait a long time before the map updates.

 Also note that the selected image format has a significant impact on performance.
 For example, encoding to